What is it like to be a Paramedic?

 To be able to become an Paramedic, your study options will change based on your previous study experience or your preferred study pathway:

-USQ has obtained Preliminary Accreditation from The Council of Ambulance Authorities (CAA).
-Advancement to Provisional Accreditation from CAA is in progress.
-Application for full accreditation will be submitted once USQ has a cohort of graduates (as per CAA criteria).
+USQ's Bachelor of Paramedicine has obtained Preliminary Accreditation from The Council of Ambulance Authorities (CAA).
+Advancement to Provisional Accreditation from CAA is intended once USQ has a cohort of graduates (as per CAA criteria).

 Following graduation, students may apply for membership with Paramedics Australasia.